AttackOnJasper/University-notes/psych253/psych253.md

 - **Attribution Theory** The theory of how people explain others’ behavior e.g. internal dispositions (enduring traits, motives, attitudes) or to external situations
 ### Person perception
 - Asch's Gestalt Model of Person Perception
-	- Study: perceive people from a list of descriptive words
+	- Study: perceive people from a list of descriptive sentences
 		- perception depends on order of words / words with strong meanings / context of other words
 ### Perceiving Non-Verbal Behaviour
 - Facial expressions